-Display Mes.
-Battery is low.
+, 9 Battery is low.
 The battery is dead.
 Check connections!
 You are attempting to connect the camera to a printer while the camera's USB settings are not Cannot correct image!
 Keystone correction cannot be performed for some reason.
 The image will be stored as-is, without correction (pages 98, 100). compatible with the USB system of the printer (page 168). • You are attempting to connect to a computer that does not have a USB driver installed (page 189).
-Can not find the file.
+Can not find the file. not find the file.
 The camera cannot find a image specified by the slideshow "Images" setting.
 Specify another image (page 141).
-File could not be saved because battery is low.
 The battery is dead, so the recorded image could not be saved.
-One of the second Folder cannot be created.
+You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 93).
+You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains Folder cannot be created.
 This message appears when you try to record an image while there are 9,999 files stored in the 999th folder.
 If you want to record more files, delete files you no longer need (page 152).
 Card ERROR 9999 files (page 157).
 Some problem occurred with the memory card.
 Turn off the camera, and remove and then reinsert the memory card.
 If the same message appears, format the memory card (page 174).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
 Formatting the memory card deletes all files on Load paper!
 The camera is in the Printer mode, and the printer is out of paper. the memory card.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
 Memory Full Memory is full.
 If you want to record more files, delete files you no longer need (page 152).
 No Favorites file!
-There is no FAVORITE file.
-No ravorites file!
 There is no FAVORITE file.

 Printing Error One of the following problems occurred during printing. • Printer power off • Printer internal error Record Error Image compression could not be performed during image data storage for some reason.
 Record the image again.
 Replenish ink!
 The camera is in the Printer mode, and the printer is running low on ink or is out of ink.
 RETRY POWER ON If the lens comes into contact with some obstacle, this message appears and the camera turns off.
 Take action to remove the obstacle, and try turning on power again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO service center.
 The card is locked.
-The LOCK switch of the SD memory card or SDHC memory card is locked.
+The LOCK switch of the SD memory card is locked.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 This message will appear if you rename the files or folders in camera memory or if you move them to different locations.
 If this happens, move the files or folders back to their original locations in camera memory and return them to their original preset names (pages 201, 203).